-OFS's fiscal year 2021 net cost of operations of \$388 million includes the reported net income related to TARP investment and FHA Refinance programs, as well as expenses for TARP Investment Programs, the Treasury housing programs under TARP, and administrative expenses.
+OFS's fiscal year 2023 net cost of operations of \$126 million includes the reported net income related to TARP equity investments and FHA Refinance programs, as well as expenses for TARP Investment Programs, the Treasury housing programs under TARP, and administrative expenses.

-For the fiscal year ended September 30, 2021, OFS reported net subsidy income for three programs - CDCI, AIFP, and FHA Refinance.
-These programs collectively reported net subsidy income of \$3 million.
-For the fiscal year ended September 30, 2021, OFS reported costs for one program - CPP totaling \$12 million.
-Fiscal year 2021 costs for the Treasury housing programs under TARP were \$345 million and administrative costs were \$34 million.
-For the fiscal year ended September 30, 2020, the net cost of operations was \$683 million.
-These net cost amounts reported in the financial statements reflect only transactions through September 30, 2021 and September 30, 2020, and therefore are different than lifetime cost estimates made for budgetary purposes.
+For the fiscal year ended September 30, 2023, OFS reported net subsidy income for three programs - CPP, CDCI, and FHA Refinance.
+These programs collectively reported net subsidy income of \$274 thousand.
+Fiscal year 2023 costs for the Treasury housing programs under TARP were \$101 million and administrative costs were

+\$25 million.
+For the fiscal year ended September 30, 2022, the net cost of operations was \$233 million.
+These net cost amounts reported in the financial statements reflected transactions through September 30, 2023 and September 30, 2022.

-Over time the cost of TARP programs will change.
-As described later in the OFS audited financial statements, these estimates are based in part on currently projected economic factors.
-These economic factors will likely change, either increasing or decreasing the lifetime cost of TARP.
+As described later in the OFS audited financial statements, the estimates for federal credit programs were based in part on projected economic factors.